ubc-library-rc/intro_shiny_app/index.md

 nav_order: 1
 ---
 # Workshop introduction
-This workshop teaches basic information about when to use Shiny apps and how to build them in R.
+This workshop teaches basic information about when to use Shiny apps and how to build them in R. What is your level of experience with RShiny apps?

 ## Learning objectives